syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 * `handlePointerEnter` -Specifies to customize the pointer event when the mouse enter on the screen.
 * `handlePointerExit` - Specifies to customize the pointer event when the mouse exit on the screen.

-This following code snippet defines how to enable/disable specific pointer events and customize to show trackball in double tap and disabled trackball showing in pointer enter and exit.
+This following code sample defines how to enable or disable specific pointer events and customize to show trackball in double tap and disabled trackball showing in pointer enter and exit.

 {% tabs %}
 {% highlight dart %}